mikeAdamss/App-TFF-ScrapeMongoAPI/README.md

 # MongoDb

-Needs something like the below.
-The only fields referenced in-script are "last_updates" and "sequence".
+Needs something like the below (a callection, "raidKills"), otherwise the only fields directly referenced in-script are "last_updated" and "sequence".

 ```json
 {